humancomputerintegration/rehamove-integration-lib/README.md

 Full LICENSE AT: https://creativecommons.org/licenses/by-nc/2.0/

 ## 8. Update History

+8-27-2019 Version 1.6 is out for C# (Windows AMD64)
+- Functionality for mid-level stimulation integrated in Unity3D-importable DLLs

 8-26-2019 Version 1.6 is out for Python, on Linux AMD64 and Windows AMD64
 - Added functionality for mid-level stimulation